 The individual mandate in the Affordable Care Act states that if you don’t have health insurance that qualifies as minimum essential coverage, you will have to pay a fine.
-Many people are concerned about the possibility of this fee, so HealthMarkets Insurance Agency takes this opportunity to review the most common questions we hear about the individual mandate.
+Many people are concerned about the possibility of this fee, so HealthMarkets has reviewed the most common questions we hear about the individual mandate.

 What qualifies as ‘minimum essential coverage’?